 Setting Up Enforcement Actions

-The Actions tab on the Dashboard allows you to create custom user and post actions that can either be triggered manually by a moderator, or automatically through matching rules you’ve defined.
+The Actions tab on Moderation Dashboard allows you to create custom user and post actions that can either be triggered manually by a moderator, or automatically through matching rules you’ve defined.
 This is where you define any enforcement actions that you’d want to take to moderate your platform, such as removing a post, tagging a post, suspending a user for a period of time, or banning a user.
-Actions serve as the communication pipeline between the Dashboard and your application server.
+Actions serve as the communication pipeline between Moderation Dashboard and your application server.

 Create & Test Actions